-- It’s so easy – all you have to do is mix the batter and place in a large cake pan.
-It’s super hard to mess up.
+- It’s so easy – all you have to do is mix the batter and place it in a large cake pan.
+It’s hard to mess up.

 - Everyone raves about it.
 I’ve served this cake time and time again and everyone raves about it!
-I think most people who have had this cake have asked me for the recipe.
+Most people who have tried this cake have asked me for the recipe.

 Gluten-Free Chocolate Chip Applesauce Cake Recipe

 OK, so without further ado, I’m going to share my most favorite dessert recipe with you.
 I know I could keep this recipe a secret and keep all the accolades to myself, but I wouldn’t do that.
 I’d rather share this awesome recipe with all my favorite gluten-free people – YOU!

 Between the moist chocolate cake and the crunch brown sugar topping, you will have to pace yourself.
 This cake is so addictive it’s sinful!

 Gluten Free Chocolate Chip Applesauce Cake